 Charig Yang

-I am a fourth (final) year PhD student at the Visual Geometry Group (VGG) at University of Oxford, advised by Andrew Zisserman and Weidi Xie.
-I am also interning at Meta from June to December 2024, and am expected to graduate by April 2025.
+I am a PhD student at the Visual Geometry Group (VGG) at University of Oxford, advised by Andrew Zisserman and Weidi Xie, where I work on computer vision, more specifically video understanding.

 I did my undergraduate in Engineering Science, also at Oxford.
-During which, I spent lovely summers at Japan Railways, Metaswitch, True, CP Group, and Oxford’s Engineering Department.
+During which, I spent lovely summers at Japan Railways, Metaswitch (now acquired by Microsoft), True, CP Group, and Oxford’s Engineering Department.

 Prior to which, I was born and raised in the suburbs of Bangkok, Thailand.